-When Mr. Raynes died the two front rooms of this house were turned into two shops and taken by Mr. Amos Beardsley, baker, and Mrs. Beardsley, milliner.
+Adeline recalls that “when Mr. Raynes died the two front rooms of this house were turned into two shops and taken by Mr. Amos Beardsley, baker, and Mrs. Beardsley, milliner.”

 Joseph Raynes died on Feb 8th 1871 and shortly afterwards his widow Elizabeth and her family moved from this house into their new home in White Lion Square.

 Amos and Sarah then moved from Bath Street into these premises.
 C. N. Wright’s Directory of 1874 locates baker Amos Beardall (sic) and milliner Mrs. Sarah Beardsley both at 13 South Street … by that the year South Street was now longer divided into two distinct sides, each with their own numbers, but had been unified and renumbered.

 “The old building in the yard (now demolished) was where Mr. William Hawkins started his foundry.
 This place was used for printing later and Mr. Beardsley had the back part for his bakehouse.”

 We are now opposite the Nag’s Head.

 I want to thank the great grand-daughter of Amos and Sarah Beardsley – Pam Bates of Qualicum Beach nr Victoria on Vancouver Island, British Columbia — who has provided me with some excellent additions to this page.

 Amos’s father John died on October 15th, 1875, leaving his business to Amos along with some mortgaged land in Bath Street, upon which Amos built some shops and cottages.
 Then in December 1877 the family moved out of South Street into Bath Street, where both husband and wife traded at number 100, just below the Queen’s Head Inn (going towards Chapel Street) and almost opposite the Wesleyan Church.
 About 1888 it was renumbered (as all the premises in Bath Street were) and was then number 50.